jamesukiyo/learning-notes/Learn JS Codecademy - Beginner.md

-hello this is an example testing
+hello this is an example testing more testing

 ```JS